 But once you’ve developed a solid brand voice, releasing relevant content becomes second nature.

-Influences people’s perception of your brand
+4. Your brand voice influences people’s perception of your brand.

 Brand voice can dictate how consumers view your brand.